-Friendship is a relation that we need to nurture with care and keep safely.
+Friendship is a relation that we need to nurture with care.
 But getting a true friend is always very difficult.
 No matter whether we are very successful or a struggling amateur.
 In today’s busy and self-centered life, getting a true friend has become a rarity even when we are almost always connected to social media.

-If social media has done anything to us that is it has taken us away from our humane relations, it has taken away the bonding created through personal interactions.
+If social media has done anything to us, it has taken us away from our human relations, it has taken away the bonding created through personal interactions.
 Very often we create a positive impression on social media when the reality is completely opposite.
 Today, social media has taken away our personal space, very often this false world on social media deter us from addressing our personal issues.
-So in reality when our personal issues may be killing us, we keep posting happy updates on social media giving a wrong impression.
+So, in reality when our personal issues may be killing us, we keep posting happy updates on social media giving a wrong impression.
 The result is often devastating.
 Our near and dear ones don’t understand our problems because they see our happy updates and we are left with no one to share our pain.
 This may lead one to commit suicide.

 So finally, Atul had to quit.
 He ended everything by committing suicide and posting his suicide note on Facebook.

 A wife being cruel to the husband is no new story today.
 Nowadays, with the help of legal system Indian women openly show rowdism in their families.
 Even society cry with these criminals and some take advantage of the situation.
 What is more glaring in Atul’s case is his friends not only mocked him in person but also by calling him.
 We wonder, about the quality of friends he had.
-Friends, who should be strengths to him, became his biggest foes.
+Friends, who should have been strength to him, became his biggest foes.

 Teasing in friendship is no new experience to us, but it becomes unbearable when teasing becomes a norm or when that maltreatment comes in the most trying times.
-Because, friendship is not about teasing alone.
+Because friendship is not about only teasing.
 It is about understanding the other person and also to stand by him.

-Atul would have been better off if he considered these so called friends as enemies from the day they crossed the line.
-A hard hitting enemy gives one strength but a hard hitting friend takes away all the strength.
-If Atul didn’t know about misandry that is understandable; many of us don’t, but Atul didn’t know how to select friends as well.
+Atul would have been better off if he considered these so-called friends as enemies from the day they crossed the line.
+A hard-hitting enemy gives us strength but a hard-hitting friend takes away all the strength.
+If Atul didn’t know about misandry that is understandable, many of us don’t; but Atul didn’t know how to select friends as well.